-ACT Policing's Constable Kenny Koala program is designed to educate child care and primary-aged school children between three to 12 years of age on a range of safety themes, and to encourage them to turn to police for help and advice.
+ACT Policing's Constable Kenny Koala program is designed to educate child care and primary-aged school children between three to 12-years-of-age on a range of safety themes, and to encourage them to turn to police for help and advice.

-The program is all about teaching children how to 'stay ok' — how they can make the right choices, recognising that there are consequences associated with the decisions we make.
+The program is all about teaching children how to 'Stay OK' — how they can make the right choices, recognising that there are consequences associated with the decisions we make.
 This also provides them with a level of awareness of appropriate safety behaviours to prevent them becoming a victim of crime, or a perpetrator of crime.

-Constable Kenny Koala helps us achieve our mission of 'keeping the peace and preserving public safety in the ACT' through early childhood education.
+Constable Kenny helps us achieve our mission of 'keeping the peace and preserving public safety in the ACT' through early childhood education.